joseluiscuri/School_District_Analysis/README.md

 # School_District_Analysis

 Below, you will find the main results after changing the Thomas High Schools 9th graders' grades while keeping all other data associated with the ninth-grade students and Thomas High School intact.

-NOTE: you will find THS writeen instead of Thomas High School.
+NOTE: you will find THS written instead of Thomas High School.

 **How is the district summary affected?**
 - For math: